Insights and Updates

 Before I started Credit Pulse, I spent months talking to B2B founders about their businesses.
 I expected to hear about sales problems or hiring.
 What I kept hearing about was cash.

 That conversation is part of why I built Credit Pulse.
-The benchmarks and strategies below are what I wish she had at the time.
+The benchmarks below give you what she was missing.

 DSO measures the average number of days it takes to collect payment after a credit sale.
 It shows how fast your business converts completed work into cash, and where friction is slowing that process down.